 Completing your application | A majority of the fields on the application are required, so please fill out the application to the best of your knowledge.
 This does include the Tuition Classification Form.
 Although, you may not be a current Colorado Resident this document is required for the application.

 If at any time you have a question about the application please contact us.

-readiness for graduate work.
+for graduate work.
 Competitive candidates have strong backgrounds in biology, chemistry, physical science, and mathematics.
 Completed coursework should include organic chemistry, biology, biochemistry, physics, and/or calculus.
-Coursework
+Coursework in two

 Undergraduate and/or post-baccalaureate research experience is a highly recommended component of a student's preparation for graduate work in the sciences and will strengthen an application.